 Eclectic but personal, sometimes surreal, sometimes figurative, everyday but transcendent.

 Your weaknesses?
 Your strengths?

 I am very impatient, even restless by nature.
-On the other hand, I am also very curious and I think it is something positive.
+On the other hand, I am also very curious and I think it is a positive thing.

 What would you say makes you different?